coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-pipes/readme.txt

 4. Settings: where to configure cronjob.

 == Changelog ==
+= 1.23 =
+* Fix: changed name of my_enqueue function for avoiding the conflict with other plugins.
+* Fix: put an example pipe into the root folder of WPPipes plugin.
+Users could call it via Import Sample Pipe button.
+* Fix: could work on PHP7.
+* Change: add buttons for displaying the output value of the first grabbed item with Source and Processors.
+* Improve: add new option in Post Destination add-on for forcing the pipe runs in Update mode even via cronjob.
+* Improve: Post Destination add-on could check if the image is featured and attached or not.
+* Improve: Post Source add-on allows users choosing multiple authors.

 = 1.22 =
 * Fix: solved bug lost input, output params of getFullText processor.
 * Fix: Check and use current using collation of database when installing new WP Pipes.